UFC 292 Betting Picks: Back Our Sterling Vs O'Malley Best Bet

 Read on and check out everything you need to know about the Sterling vs O’Malley title fight at UFC 292.
 This includes fight predictions, betting picks, a preview, fight time, venue, odd, full undercard and a UFC free bet.

-On paper, this is a truly compelling fight and could be viewed as a relatively 50/50 fight, despite the best US betting apps favoring ‘Funk Master’.
+On paper, this should be a truly compelling bout and could be viewed as a relatively 50/50 fight, despite the best US betting apps favoring ‘Funk Master’.
 This is a truly sensational match-up between two of the best mixed martial artists in the division!

 Can O’Malley win a UFC title for the first time?
 Will Sterling successfully defend his title for a fourth time in a row?
 We’ll find out on Saturday…